mcglow2/phpLicenseWatcher-forktest/README.md

 * E-mails alerts of licenses that will expire within certain time period ie. within next 10 days.
 * Provides charts of historical license usage

+> [!WARNING]
+> Version 2.4.0 introduces a breaking change to the folder structure and urls.
+We have resisted making this change for years but the root folder was becoming too cluttered and security best practices encourage placing most php code files outside the web root.
+As such we have made the following changes.
+> * A sub folder named "web" now contains the web root.
+Your server should be configured to serve this folder.  ie. /var/www/phplm/web instead of /var/www/phplm.
+> * Additionally all admin interface file are in a "admin" folder to make it easier for those that prefer different permissions on this part of the system.

 ## Limitations

    Currently FlexLM and MathLM (Mathematica) servers are supported.
 If you are interested in support for additional vendors please open a new issue.
 Software vendor must provide a linux command line tool, or API that allows querying current license usage.